Singapore skyline representing new launch condo market updates for 2026 and 2027

 That said, three significant rule changes took effect on 8 May 2026:

 Importantly, these changes only apply to new EC GLS tenders from 8 May 2026 onwards.
 Projects already launched or tendered before that date remain under the original five-year MOP framework.
-For instance, the incoming Sembawang Drive and Canberra Drive GLS ECs will fall under the new framework.
+For instance, the incoming Sembawang Drive, Canberra Drive, and newly announced Jurong East Avenue 1 GLS EC will all fall under the new framework.

 Outside of ECs, another question comes up constantly in buyer conversations.
 Does it still matter whether a project is freehold or leasehold?